beqabeqa473/Asra/src/doc/manual.md

 Spiel's scripting layer defines somewhat more convenient access to these properties, however.
 For instance, while Java-based APIs must access an event's _text_ property by calling its _getText()_ method, Spiel scripts need only refer to the _text_ property to access the same information.

 Completing the above example, let's say that the events for the unlabeled buttons in _com.acme.android_ have _currentItemIndex_ properties of 4, 5 and 6.
-Building on the functions described in the previous sections, we might complete our script as follows:
+Building on the functions described in the previous sections, and incorporating internationalization, we might complete our script as follows:

 <pre>
+setString("newAccount", "New account");
+setString("existingAccount", "Existing account");
+setString("support", "Support");

 forClass("android.widget.Button" {
   onViewFocused: function(event) {
     if(event.currentItemIndex == 4)
-      speak("New account");
+      speak(getString("newAccount"));
     else if(event.currentItemIndex == 5)
-      speak("Existing account");
+      speak(getString("existingAccount"));
     else if(event.currentItemIndex == 6)
-      speak("Support");
+      speak(getString("support"));
     nextShouldNotInterrupt();
     return false;
   }